 Like E. A. Poe, her life is as much a mystery as her motivation.

 A strong myth surrounds her eccentric tendencies; she is considered to be:

-- agoraphobic

-- claustrophobic

-- radical feminist intellect
+- phobic: either agoraphobic or claustrophobic - extreme radical feminist intellect for her time period

 She lived a mostly introverted and reclusive life due to: